Contrasting Quarterhill (QTRHF) & Its Rivals

-Quarterhill (OTCMKTS: QTRHF) is one of 27 publicly-traded companies in the “Patent owners & lessors” industry, but how does it weigh in compared to its competitors?
-We will compare Quarterhill to related companies based on the strength of its institutional ownership, profitability, valuation, dividends, risk, analyst recommendations and earnings.
+Quarterhill (OTCMKTS: QTRHF) is one of 27 publicly-traded companies in the “Patent owners & lessors” industry, but how does it weigh in compared to its peers?
+We will compare Quarterhill to related companies based on the strength of its risk, earnings, valuation, analyst recommendations, institutional ownership, profitability and dividends.

-Quarterhill has a beta of 0.42, suggesting that its stock price is 58% less volatile than the S&P 500.
-Comparatively, Quarterhill’s competitors have a beta of 0.89, suggesting that their average stock price is 11% less volatile than the S&P 500.

-This table compares Quarterhill and its competitors top-line revenue, earnings per share (EPS) and valuation.
+44.9% of shares of all “Patent owners & lessors” companies are held by institutional investors.
+22.9% of shares of all “Patent owners & lessors” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This table compares Quarterhill and its competitors’ net margins, return on equity and return on assets.
+This table compares Quarterhill and its peers’ net margins, return on equity and return on assets.

 |Net Margins